matteo-chesi/docs-csm/introduction/documentation_conventions.md

 \ (backslash) At the end of a command line, indicates the Linux shell line continuation character (lines joined by a backslash are parsed as a single line).

-<a name="command-prompt-conventions"></a>
 ## Command Prompt Conventions

 #### Host name and account in command prompts

 The host name in a command prompt indicates where the command must be run.
 The account that must run the command is also indicated in the prompt.
+The prompt will be dictated by a label on the step with the command.
 - The root or super-user account always has the # character at the end of the prompt
 - Any non-root account is indicated with `account@hostname`.
 A non-privileged account is referred to as user.